Gaming

 We can definitely say that Quantic Dreams' newest game Detroit Become Human is not a game for everyone, but it should be recognized for its attention to detail and great replayability.

-The origins of Detroit Become Human go back to the beginning of 2010 when Quantic Dreams, together with Sony, developed a technical demo for PS3 which came to light around 2012.
-The video called "Kara" was a demo charged with many emotions leaving many with a bad taste in their mouths wishing it was more than just a technical demo.
+The origins of Detroit Become Human date back to early 2010 when Quantic Dreams, together with Sony, developed a technical demo for PS3 which was released around 2012.
+The video called "Kara" was a demo full of emotions, leaving many with a bad taste in their mouths, wishing it were more than just a technical demo.

 Detroit Become Human